ElektraInitiative/libelektra/src/plugins/jni/README.md

 - infos/provides =
 - infos/needs =
 - infos/placements =
-- infos/status = unittest configurable memleak experimental -500
+- infos/status = unittest configurable memleak experimental discouraged
 - infos/description = generic Java plugin

 ## Introduction

-Allows you to write plugins in Nava.
+Allows you to write plugins in Java.

 Needs Java 8 or later.
 While the plugin internally uses JNI, the Java binding for your Java plugin may use something different, e.g. JNA.